Ryo-N7/Ryo-N7.github.io/_posts/2022-12-01-iran-usa-tactical-review.md

 # 2nd Half

+Half-Time Substitutions:

+**Iran**:

+-   `Ali Karimi` came on for the injured `Milad Mohammadi` in 1st Half injury time, `Hajsafi` shifted backwards to the Left Back spot while `Karimi` replaced him in midfield.

-Substitutions: **Iran**: - `Saman Ghoddos` came on for `Sardar Azmoun`:
+-   `Saman Ghoddos` came on for `Sardar Azmoun`:
     A bit surprising to haul off your ace striker in a must-win game but `Azmoun`’s defensive work left a lot to be desired and he also hasn’t been 100% fit since before the tournament so I guess that’s why…

--   `Ali Karimi` came on for the injured `Milad Mohammadi` in 1st Half injury time, `Hajsafi` shifted backwards to the Left Back spot while `Karimi` replaced him in midfield.

 **USA**: